bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 quip_list_entry_control
     Controls how easily users can add entries to the quip list.

-    * open - Users may freely add to the quip list, and their entries will immediately be available for viewing.
+    * :paramval:`open` - Users may freely add to the quip list, and their entries will immediately be available for viewing.
-    * moderated - quips can be entered, but need to be approved by a moderator before they will be shown.
+    * :paramval:`moderated` - quips can be entered, but need to be approved by a moderator before they will be shown.
-    * closed - no new additions to the quips list are allowed.
+    * :paramval:`closed` - no new additions to the quips list are allowed.

 mybugstemplate
     This is the URL to use to bring up a simple 'all of my bugs' list for a user. %userid% will get replaced with the login name of a user.
 Special characters must be URL-encoded.